IBM/fuse-webhdfs/README.md

 ```
 You now have to type in your HDFS endpoint parameters and HDFS (Knox) username and password.

-These parameters will be saved in plain text in `$HOME/.config/webhdfs.ini`.
+All parameters (including your password) will be saved in plain text in `$HOME/.config/webhdfs.ini`.
 If this is an issue for you, please create a pull request and I will be happy to consider merging it.